-In case you are among those who want to expand the user base, the shift from iOS to Android is the key strategy for you (as well as convert Android app to iOS).
-The larger your user base will be, the bigger is the monetization potential and mint-be revenue, no matter which device your target audience uses.
+In case you are among those who want to expand the user base, the shift from iOS to Android is the key strategy for you (as well as convert the Android app to iOS).
+The larger your user base will be, the bigger the monetization potential and mint-be revenue, no matter which device your target audience uses.

 Have an exciting project on your mind?

 We're ready to help!
 Get consult with our specialist right here.

 Android Fragmentation Is Not So Scary at All

 If you believe that developing for Android is a huge pain in the head, it means the only thing - you are not developing for Android.
 The market of Android devices is huge, diverse and plentiful, it’s true.
 The fragmentation issue on its own is tackled by the developers tools, allowing to specify the UI layouts and handle all possible issues elegantly.
 Keeping the same codebase, we can have as many layouts as we want because Google was actively supporting layout diversity from the very first day.